ramadasmr/ramadasmr/README.md

 If you are not in mood today, spark a talk about Premier League Football or Conspiracy theories :)

 - 🔭 I’m currently working on: Site Reliability Engineering for Juniper's "AI for Networking" mission.
-- 💬 Ask me about: Linux, Containers, Orchestration, Devops and Automation
+- 💬 Ask me about: Linux, Containers, Orchestration, Devops, SDN, Virtualization and Automation
 - 🤔 I'm happy to collabrate on: Challenging Projects
 - ⚡ Interesting fact: I found myself surrounded by Opensource and I absolutely love it.